paytrail/documentation/content/best-practices/_index.en.md

 ### Refunds

-We recommend using our [**Merchant API**][merchant-api] for initiating refunds from the web shop management portal for all payment methods.
+We recommend using our [**Merchant API**][refunds] for initiating refunds from the web shop management portal for all payment methods.
 Merchant API supports initiating and cancelling both partial and full refunds.

 Note that you can initiate a refund with any amount greater than zero and less or equal than the paid amount.
 You should also keep in mind the included VAT of the original payment.